 VESTAMIN® A 95 is a specialty building block for polyurethane dispersions (PUD) manufacturing.
 It combines the properties of an internal emulsifier and a chain extender.

 VESTAMIN® A 95 is a ca. 50% aqueous solution of a sodium salt of an amino functional sulfonic acid.
 It comprises a primary and a secondary amino group.
-Because of the strong emulsifying power of the sulfonic group, lesser amounts of VESTAMIN® A 95, e.g. compared to dimethylolpropionic acid (DMPA), are necessary to achieve a storage stable dispersion.
+Because of the strong emulsifying power of the sulfonic group, lower amounts of VESTAMIN® A 95, e.g. compared to dimethylolpropionic acid (DMPA), are necessary to achieve a storage stable dispersion.
 Similar to DMPA, VESTAMIN® A 95 is an anionic emulsifier but in contrast to DMPA, dispersions or coating formulations may also be stable at slightly acidic conditions, offering more formulation freedom.

 Being a sodium salt, VESTAMIN® A 95 does not release any neutralization amines that often come along with the DMPA process.
 Thus, the hydrophilicity is permanent.
 However, due to the low content of emulsifier, chemical or hydrolytically resistance of the coating is not affected too much.
 As the VESTAMIN® A 95 functions as an emulsifier and chain extender at the same time, the chain extension has to be done before the actual dispersing step; the complete build-up of the molecular weight of the resin has to be done in the organic phase.
 Usually this requires a high amount of organic solvent.
 In order to avoid large quantities of co-solvent, VESTAMIN® A 95 is typically incorporated into the backbone of PUDs manufactured via the acetone process.
 Since high content of co-solvent is unwanted in an environmentally friendly, water-borne coating, the solvent has to be removed.
-Acetone can be used as an easy to remove solvent.
+Acetone can be used as an easy-to-remove solvent.

 - Internal emulsifier and chain extender